BBriele/material_manager/README.md

 - **[Express](https://expressjs.com/)**: Our trusty web framework for building APIs and handling requests.
 It’s the backbone of our server, making routing and middleware a breeze. 🌟
 - **[DataTables](https://datatables.net/)**: This powerful jQuery plugin is used for creating dynamic and interactive tables.
 It helps in managing and displaying data with all the bells and whistles. 📊
-- **[MongoDB](https://www.mongodb.com/it-it)**: The database we use to store and manage our data.
-MongoDB’s flexible and scalable nature makes it perfect for handling the material and equipment data in this project. 🗃️
+- **[MongoDB](https://www.mongodb.com/it-it)**: Chosen for its lightweight nature and ease of use, MongoDB was perfect for our office PC with limited resources.
+It avoided the complexity of traditional databases like MySQL, making it a quick and efficient choice for managing our data. 🗃️

 These tools work together to make sure the server is functional and the data is well-managed.
 If you want to dig deeper into any of them, check out their documentation!